 When you are lurking around the internet to research about what book should you read next, all you need to look for is an excellent book review since there are a lot of reviewers on internet.
 However, most people miss on that and don’t realize that their reviews are making a difference.
-They rarely know the proper format of a book review and end up messing up the whole vibe of the book and the review as well.
+They rarely know the proper format of a book review and end up messing up the whole vibe and review of the book.

 If you are looking to write a book review, I’m pretty sure you don’t want to make that mistake and tell people how the book actually is.
 But for that to happen, you should know what the correct format of the book review is.
 And I’m here to tell you just that.